Ence (esports): Starcraft II

 Serral, a Finnish Zerg player, joined ENCE in October 2016 and is one of the best players in the world.
 In 2018, Serral became the first non-Korean player to win a StarCraft II World Championship.

 NHL esports

-Finish player Erik "EKI" Tammenpää represents ENCE in NHL esports.
+Finnish player Erik "EKI" Tammenpää represents ENCE in NHL esports.
 EKI is the most successful Finnish player in the game and one of the top players globally.
 He was chosen by the Finnish Association of Sports Journalists as the 2021 Finnish esport athlete of the year.